eriveraa/Notes/Azure DP-900 Study Notes.md

   - $0.045 per GB - cheapest data storage option in Azure

-  - Plus pay for operations
+  - Plus pay for operations (*We charge $0.00036 per 10,000 transactions for tables.
+Any type of operation against the storage is counted as a transaction, including reads, writes, and deletes*.)

   - Can have many tables (similar to a relational database)